TykTechnologies/tyk-demo/README.md

 # Tyk Demo

 This repo provides an example installation of Tyk.
 It uses Docker Compose to provide a quick, simple demo of the Tyk stack, this includes the Gateway, the Dashboard and the Portal.
+It also has:

+* Elasticsearch/Kibana
+* Zipkin
+* Jenkins
+* StatsD/Graphite

 # Getting Started